• Courses

 Custom Page variables

-Another amazing thing in GTM is its customization possibilities.
+Another amazing thing about GTM is its customization possibilities.
 If the built-in functionality is not enough for you (it probably won’t), you can do some awesome user-defined stuff.

-In Google Tag Manager’s interface, go to Variables and scroll down till you see the User-defined variables section.
-Click new and choose URL variable.
+In Google Tag Manager’s interface, scroll to Variables until you see the User-defined Variables section.
+Click New and choose the URL variable.

 • Port – returns the port number used in the URL.
-In my example, the variable will return 8080 value.
-Or 80 for HTTP / 443 for HTTPS, if the URL had no port number.
+In my example, the variable will return an 8080 value.
+Or 80 for HTTP / 443 for HTTPS if the URL had no port number.

-• Path – returns only the pathname in the URL (in other words – everything after the hostname, except port, fragment, and query).
+• Path – returns only the pathname in the URL (in other words, everything after the hostname, except port, fragment, and query).
 In my example, I would get /welcome/ value.
-You can also specify Default Pages to strip pages with names like ‘index.html’ or ‘index.php’ from the return string.
+You can also specify Default Pages to strip pages like ‘index.html’ or ‘index.php’ from the return string.

-• Fragment – returns the value of the URL’s fragment without the leading ‘#’, in my case value would be home.
+• Fragment – returns the value of the URL’s fragment without the leading ‘#’.
+In my case, the value would be home.

 You can expand the More Settings tab to find a source selector.
 In this selector, you can choose the Variable whose return value the URL Variable will access (for example, Click URL).
 But by default, the URL variable returns parts of the Page address.